irfanhakim-as/homelab-wiki/courses/hardware.md

 ---

-## Secondary NAS
+## Mini Server

 ### Description

-This details the hardware specification and configuration of the secondary NAS server node in my homelab.
+This details the hardware specification and configuration of the mini server node in my homelab.

 ### Hardware Specification